Structured Job Training for People with Mental Illness

 Once accepted into the program, each member is assigned a mentor who offers guidance and facilitates training.
 Members receive specific on-the-job training in a volunteer capacity.

 Members may select or be assigned to work in Food and Nutritional Services, Environmental Services, or areas within the hospital where clerical support is needed.
-All members receive 60-, 90-, and 120-day evaluations, as well as support from the program lead for approximately one year.
+All members receive 60-, 90-, and 180-day evaluations, as well as support from the program coordinator for approximately one year.

 The curriculum includes stress management, communication, grooming, interpersonal skills, customer service skills, and refresher courses in general work ethics.